PoisotLab/MS_befwm_softwarenote/ms.md

 scenarios of inter-specific competition rates between producers (\autoref{connectance}).
 These simulations therefore measure how the persistence of the entire food web is affected by competition at the most basal trophic level.
-The persistence, which we use as the measure of coexistence, is the number of remaining species (*i.e.* with a biomass larger than `eps()`), divided by the initial number of species (20) -- note that there is also a `species_persistence` function built-in.
+The persistence is used here as the measure of coexistence.

 !{connectance}